 Cryptocurrency Taxes in Other Situations

-But that's just one type of cryptocurrency transaction.
+Cryptocurrency can be used for a variety of transactions.
 In other cases, the tax consequences will be different based on rules set forth by the IRS.
 Here are a few examples of how cryptocurrency taxes are levied in other situations.

 - When received as wages, virtual coins are taxed as earned income.
 Independent contractors must pay self-employment taxes as well.